An Ensemble Learning Framework for Model Fitting and Evaluation in Inverse Linear Optimization: Generalized inverse linear optimization with an ensemble of decisions

 \begin{corollary} Let $z_\mathrm{A}^*$ and $z_\mathrm{R}^*$ denote the optimal values of $\GIOa{\dataset}$ and $\GIOr{\dataset}$, respectively.
 Let $f_\mathrm{A}^*$ and $f_\mathrm{R}^*$ be the optimal values of the forward problem $\FO{\bc}$ using cost vectors obtained by $\GIOa{\dataset}$ and $\GIOr{\dataset}$, respectively.
 Then, $\left| f_\mathrm{R}^* \right|\, z_\mathrm{R}^* \geq z_\mathrm{A}^* \geq \left| f_\mathrm{A}^* \right|\, z_\mathrm{R}^* $. \end{corollary}

-Next, we briefly compare our models with similar models from the literature.In-depth technical comparisons are provided in~\ref{sec:ec_inverse_convex}. $\GIOa{\dataset}$ and $\GIOd{\dataset}$ can be seen as special cases of previous inverse convex optimization models~\citep{ref:bertsimas_mp15, ref:aswani_arxiv15, ref:esfahani_oo15}.
+Next, we briefly compare our models with similar models from the literature.
+In-depth technical comparisons are provided in~\ref{sec:ec_inverse_convex}. $\GIOa{\dataset}$ and $\GIOd{\dataset}$ can be seen as special cases of previous inverse convex optimization models~\citep{ref:bertsimas_mp15, ref:aswani_arxiv15, ref:esfahani_oo15}.
 There, the forward problem is $\min_{\bx} \{ f(\bx;\bu, \bc) \;|\; g(\bx;\bu,\bc) \leq \bzero \}$, where $f(\bx;\bu,\bc)$ and $g(\bx;\bu,\bc)$ are convex differentiable functions and $\bu$ is an exogenous instance-specific parameter.
 Thus, the data set in their setting is $\dataset = \{(\bhx_1,\bhu_1), \dots, (\bhx_Q, \bhu_Q)\}$.
 In our setting, we remove $\bu$ and define $f(\bx; \bc) = \bc^\tpose \bx$ and $g(\bx;\bc) = \bb - \bA \bx$ to obtain a linear forward problem with a fixed feasible set.

 While the assumption of instance-specific parameters generalize our setting, we observe that the consequent formulations and methods are on the whole, less efficient than those presented in our paper.
-The implication of different forward models is the need for additional dual variables and dual feasibility constraints for each feasible set.
-For a large-scale forward optimization problem, the additional variables and constraints required to formulate the inverse problem grows both in the number of feasible sets and the size of $\dataset$.
-In fact, for our application in Section~\ref{sec:imrt}, $n$ (dimension of decision vector) and $m$ (number of constraints) for the forward problem are on the order of $10^5$, meaning the number of variables and constraints of the inverse problem grows significantly with every additional data point.
-In contrast, our approach for ensembling predictions in a single forward model does not suffer from this explosion in problem size.
+Incorporating different forward models, requires additional dual variables and dual feasibility constraints for each feasible set.
+For a large-scale forward optimization problem, the number of additional variables and constraints required to formulate the inverse problem grows both in the number of feasible sets and the size of $\dataset$. \comm{ For example in our application in Section~\ref{sec:imrt}, $n$ (dimension of the decision vector) and $m$ (number of constraints) for the forward problem are on the order of $10^5$.
+Inverse optimization frameworks from the literature (which impute instance-specific parameters) lead to inverse problems that grow significantly with every data point.
+In contrast, our ensemble approach using a single forward model does not suffer from this curse. }

 \citet{ref:bertsimas_mp15} study inverse optimization by minimizing a first-order variational inequality (which reduces to the absolute duality gap in LPs) and construct a convex inverse problem without a normalization constraint (e.g., $\nnorm{\bc} = 1$).
 Although normalization can be avoided with a carefully chosen $\set{C}$, setting $f(\bx;\bu,\bc) = \bc^\tpose \bx$ with a general $\set{C} = \field{R}^n$ implies that $(\bc, \by, \epsilon_1,\dots,\epsilon_Q) = (\bzero, \bzero, 0,\dots,0)$ is a trivially optimal solution.